edomango05/MeshToASCII/README.md

 To enhance realism, the renderer uses simple lighting techniques based on triangle normals and applies varying ASCII characters to simulate shading.
 Rotation is handled via transformation matrices, and a Z-buffer is used to manage depth and visibility.

-Despite its minimal resource usage (approximately 3MB of RAM), the renderer can maintain interactive frame rates even on larger terminal windows.
+Despite its minimal resource usage (depends on frame size and mesh complexity), the renderer can maintain interactive frame rates even on larger terminal windows.

 ## Compatibility